neuralvis/elpa-mirror/stable-melpa/gkroam-readme.txt

-Gkroam is a light-weight roam repica, built on top of Org-mode.
+Gkroam is a lightweight roam repica, built on top of Org-mode.